davenkin/andy-springboot-sample/ADRs/009_event_consuming.md

     - If `isIdempotent()` return `false` and `isTransactional()` return `true`, the `consuming-event` table is used for idempotency, both the `consuming-event` table and the handler will be put inside the same transaction, this is the most common case
-    - If `isIdempotent()` return `false` and `isTransactional()` return `false`,the `consuming-event` table is used for idempotency,but there is not transactions, which means it could such happen that the event is marked as consumed regardless of whether the handler succeeds or not, hence when retry, the handler will not be processed
+    - If `isIdempotent()` return `false` and `isTransactional()` return `false`, the `consuming-event` table is used for idempotency, but there is no transactions, which means it could such happen that the event is marked as consumed regardless of whether the handler succeeds or not, hence when retry the handler will not be retried
     - If `isIdempotent()` return `true` and `isTransactional()` return `true`, the `consuming-event` table is not used for idempotency as the handler is already idempotent itself, also the handler will be put inside a transaction